The Elements (TobyMac album)

-The Elements is the eighth studio album by American recording artist TobyMac released on October 12, 2018, on ForeFront Records.
+The Elements is the eighth studio album by Christian hip hop artist TobyMac.
+It was released on October 12, 2018.
 It is his fifth album to top the Billboard Christian Albums chart.
 The album's lead single, "I Just Need U.", peaked at No. 1 on the Hot Christian Songs chart.

 Critical reception

 Chris Major of The Christian Beat gave the album a 4.8 out of 5, claiming the album is "TobyMac at his best".
 Jesus Freak Hideout's Christopher Smith praised TobyMac's ability make his musical influences his own, and called the album a "no-filler" and "more mature" album.
 Marcos Papadatos from Digital Journal called it TobyMac's "most compelling studio album to date".
 CCM Magazines Natalie Gillespie praised TobyMac's ability to "blend" many musical styles into the album.